 More and more social networks are becoming ad networks.
 Organic reach is almost impossible to achieve with any real significance, and unfortunately, that makes advertising a necessary part of a social media strategy.

-Choose to promote a post that has high engagement, such as a video.
+Choose to promote a post with high engagement or high sales opportunities, such as video or exhibition-related posts.
 The more engagement, the more the social network wants to show your ad.

 Lastly, track your results, and adjust.
-Post views are great, but clicks (engagement) are better.
+Post views are tremendous, but clicks (engagement) are better.
+How do you know if your ad is working?
 A 2-5% click ratio is considered performing well.

 Selling Gallery Art on Social Media

-The social media platforms have been developing their e-commerce capabilities to make it easy for businesses to sell directly on the platform.
-For an art gallery, the best platform is certainly Instagram.
+Social media platforms have been developing their e-commerce capabilities to make it easy for businesses to sell directly on the platform.
+For an art gallery, the best platform is undoubtedly Instagram.
 Once you develop an engaged following, consider opening a shop on Instagram.

-There are no rules and single best way to design your store.
-You could use it as tool to put more emphasis on your exhibitions or to draw greater attention to your artists that will not be showing in the gallery in the current year.
-You could even use it as a platform to curate Instagram-only exhibitions or you could put your gallery’s complete inventory in the store.
+There are no rules and a single best way to design your store.
+You could use it to put more emphasis on your exhibitions or draw greater attention to your artists that will not be included in a show that year.
+You could even use a store as a platform to curate Instagram-only exhibitions, or you could put your gallery’s complete inventory in the store.

 To the Point

-Get your team involved and even your artists to help with implementation.
-After all, you are all working towards the same goals to increase exposure to art and sales.
+Finally, get your team involved and even your artists to help with implementation.
+After all, you are all working towards the same goal to increase exposure to art and sales.

 You may also find these articles helpful.